icpc/ccs-specs/Contest_API.md

  "message":"Teams cannot send clarifications to another team"}
  ```

-### Authentication
+### HTTPS and Authentication

-The API provider may allow unauthenticated access to public information,
+The API provider may allow HTTP or unauthenticated access for information
+that is fully public - i.e. may be visible to everyone including
+spectators and teams.
+If provided this must be read-only access
+(no `POST`, `PUT`, `PATCH` or `DELETE` methods allowed).

-but all other access to the API is controlled via authenticated accounts.
+All other access to the API must be controlled via
+authenticated accounts, and must be provided over HTTPS to guard against
+eavesdropping on sensitive contest data and authentication credentials.

 The API provider must support [HTTP basic
 authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)
 ([RFC](https://tools.ietf.org/html/rfc7617)).
 This provides a standard
 and flexible method; besides HTTP basic auth, other forms of
 authentication can be offered as well.

-Each provider must support at least the following kinds of accounts, although
-additional ones may be supported for specific uses:

-  - public (default access: contest data that's available to everyone)
-  - admin (data or capability only available to contest administrators)

-Depending on the client's capabilities, some objects may be completely hidden from the client, may
+Depending on the client account's access, some objects may be completely
-omit certain properties, or may embargo or omit objects based on the
+hidden from the client, may omit certain properties, or may embargo or
-current contest time.
-By default, the public client has read-only access
+omit objects based on the current contest time.
-(no `POST`, `PUT`, `PATCH` or `DELETE` methods allowed) and does
-not have access to judgements and runs from submissions made after the
-contest freeze time.

 ### Referential integrity